 Management units: Sablefish are assessed as a single population in Federal waters off Alaska because of their high movement rates.
 Sablefish are managed by discrete regions to distribute exploitation throughout their wide geographical range.
-There are four management areas in the GOA: Western, Central, West Yakutat, and East Yakutat/Southeast Outside (SEO); and two management areas in the Bering Sea/Aleutian Islands (BSAI): the BS and the AI regions.
+There are four management areas in the GOA: Western, Central, West Yakutat, and East Yakutat/Southeast Outside; and two management areas in the Bering Sea/Aleutian Islands (BSAI): the BS and the AI regions.

 Early life history: Spawning is pelagic at depths of 300-500 m near the edges of the continental slope (Mason et al. 1983, McFarlane and Nagata 1988), with eggs developing at depth and larvae developing near the surface as far offshore as 180 miles (Wing 1997).
 Along the Canadian coast (Mason et al. 1983) and off Southeast Alaska (Jennifer Stahl, February, 2010, ADF&G, pers. comm.) sablefish spawn from January-April with a peak in February.
 In a survey near Kodiak Island in December, 2011 that targeted sablefish preparing to spawn, spawning appeared to be imminent, but spent fish were not found.
 It is likely that they would spawn in January or February (Katy Echave, October 2012, AFSC, pers. comm.).
 Farther down the coast off of central California sablefish spawn earlier, from October-February (Hunter et al. 1989).
 An analysis of larval otoliths showed that spawning in the Gulf of Alaska may be a month later than southern sablefish (Sigler et al. 2001).
 Sablefish in spawning condition were also noted as far west as Kamchatka in November and December (Orlov and Biryukov 2005).
-The size of sablefish at 50% maturity off California and Canada is 58-60 cm for females, corresponding to an age of approximately 5 years (Mason et al. 1983, Hunter et al. 1989).
 In Alaska, most young-of-the-year sablefish are caught in the central and eastern GOA (Sigler et al. 2001).
 Near the end of the first summer, pelagic juveniles less than 20 cm move inshore and spend the winter and following summer in inshore waters, reaching 30-40 cm by the end of their second summer (Rutecki and Varosi 1997).
 After their second summer, they begin moving offshore to deeper water, typically reaching their adult habitat, the upper continental slope at 4 to 5 years.
 This corresponds to the age range when sablefish start becoming reproductively viable (Mason et al. 1983).